flow/flow-for-vscode/README.md

 * If you install Flow globally (for example, `npm install -g flow-bin`), make sure `flow` is available on your `PATH`.
 If neither are true, then a version bundled with this extension will be used, but this is discouraged as it may change over time.

 ## Configuration
 You can specify a configuration by amending the VS Code `settings.json` file.
 Access this through Preferences → Settings.
-You must reload VS Code after installing this extension for these settings to take affect.
+You must reload VS Code after installing this extension for these settings to take effect.

 * `flow.useNPMPackagedFlow` (default: true) allows using flow from your node_modules for VSCode.
   > **Note:** Plugin will look for node_modules in `flowconfigDir` and root of `workspaceFolder`